Cross-Origin 101

 SOP

 An origin consists of the protocol, host, and port (e.g., http://www.example:8080.com), and a cross-origin or cross-site request occurs when an origin requests resources from another origin.
-Browsers enforce the Same-Origin Policy (SOP) to prevent one origin from accessing another origin's resources by allowing resources to load on the page but blocking JavaScript from reading the response.
+Browsers enforce the Same-Origin Policy (SOP)arrow-up-right to prevent one origin from accessing another origin's resources by allowing resources to load on the page but blocking JavaScript from reading the response.

 SOP's is similar to HttpOnly cookie flag which prevents JavaScript from accessing its value, but allows the browser to send it with HTTP requests.